This page describes the Weka implementation of the S3 protocol.

-Burst to the cloud and use new applications without the need to migrate your data.
+- Burst to the cloud and use new applications without migrating your data.

-In general, you can both gradually move applications to S3 and access the same data via multiple protocols (POSIX, S3, SMB, NFS, GPUDirect Storage).
-All this while enjoying Weka's scale, performance, and resiliency.
+While gaining Weka's scale, performance, and resiliency advantages, you can gradually move applications to S3 and access the same data through multiple protocols, POSIX, S3, SMB, NFS, and GPUDirect Storage.

-The Weka S3 service is a scalable, resilient service that provides multi-protocol access to data.
+The Weka S3 is a scalable and resilient service that provides multi-protocol access to data.

-The S3 service is implemented by specifying a set of storage hosts that you want to run the S3 protocol on and then creating a logical S3 cluster to expose the S3 service.
-As you define many hosts that serve the S3 protocol the S3 cluster scales to higher performance.
+You implement the S3 service by specifying a set of storage servers that run the S3 protocol and then creating a logical S3 cluster to expose the S3 service.
+When defining many servers that serve the S3 protocol, the S3 cluster scales to higher performance.

-By integrating a round-robin DNS or a load balancer, different S3 clients will access different hosts, allowing the Weka system to scale and service thousands of clients.
+By integrating a round-robin DNS or a load balancer, different S3 clients can access other servers, allowing the Weka system to scale and service thousands of clients.

 The Weka S3 service works on top of the WekaFS file service.
-Buckets are mapped to (top-level) directories, and objects are mapped to files.
-Then, the same data can be exposed with either of the Weka-supported protocols.
+Buckets are mapped to top-level directories, and objects are mapped to files.
+Then, the same data can be exposed with either Weka-supported protocols.